Oven Roast Beef

 • Red wine: Add a splash of red wine to the broth to get a richer, deeper flavor.

-• Worcestershire Sauce: Mix in a tbsp of Worcestershire sauce to the beef broth before adding it to the roast.
+• Worcestershire Sauce: Mix in a tbsp of Worcestershire sauce to the beef broth before adding it to the roast or shake a few splashes over the top.

-• Potatoes and carrots: Add some quartered potatoes and thick-cut carrots to the roasting pan with the roast beef before cooking to make an all-in-one meal.
+• Potatoes and carrots: Add some quartered potatoes and thick-cut carrots to the roasting pan with the roast beef an hour or two before serving to make an all-in-one meal.

 • Pepper: Add some extra black pepper for a little kick.